inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 - The application uses the `pytz` library to handle time zones, ensuring accurate and reliable time information.

-### Testing
+### Unit tests

-- A simple unit tests are implemented in the `tests/test_app.py` file.
+- Unit tests are implemented in the `tests/test_app.py` file:
-- -  the correct format of the displayed time.
+  - Correct format of the displayed time.
+  - Correctness of the time value obtained from the system and the application.
+  - Time difference between two requests is equal to the specified duration.
-- The accuracy of the time values was verified by refreshing the webpage multiple times with varying delays.
+- The accuracy of the time values was verified by manual refreshing the webpage multiple times with varying delays.
 The test was successful.

 ## Testing